-Zappos does a great job with designing for sales by providing loads of customer confidence.
-They’ve has also spent a lot of time designing the VIP experience, even so far as creating a whole new instance of the site, vip zappos.com to make VIP shoppers feel even more special.
+Zappos does a great job designing for sales by providing loads of customer confidence.
+They’ve also spent a lot of time designing the VIP experience.
+They even went as far as creating a whole new instance of the site, vip zappos.com to make VIP shoppers feel extra special.

 - Create customer confidence – Zappos’ legendary customer service, free shipping, no-hassle returns and highly publicized corporate values give customers tons of confidence in buying.

-- Make customers feel special – By providing VIPs with a special site it makes them feel like they’re part of an exclusive club, driving loyalty, repeat purchases and increasing their likelihood to refer other customers.
+- Make customers feel special – Providing VIPs with a special site makes them feel like they’re part of an exclusive club, driving loyalty, repeat purchases and increasing their likelihood to refer other customers.

 An Example: Crazy Egg

-By using the techniques above Crazy Egg was able to increase its conversions 21.6%.
-Crazy Egg used a custom SlideDeck to create a product tour that explained the benefits of their service to website owners, while explaining it in a clear and concise manner.
+By using the techniques above, Crazy Egg was able to increase its conversions by 21.6%.
+Crazy Egg used a custom SlideDeck to create a product tour that explained the benefits of its service to website owners, while explaining it in a clear and concise manner.